Mariam Baouardy

-Her path to canonization solidified on 6 December 2014 with the recognition of a final miracle needed for her canonization.
-In the consistory of 14 February 2015, Pope Francis announced that she would be canonized on 17 May 2015; she was canonized at the Vatican.
+She was beatified by Pope John Paul II on 13 November 1983 and canonized on 17 May 2015 by Pope Francis.

 Life

 Early life

-Baouardy was born on 5 January 1846 (the eve of Epiphany) in the Galilean village of Hurfiesh, later moved to I'billin, in Palestine during the Ottoman Empire, to Giries (George) Baouardy and his wife, Mariam Chahine.
+Baouardy was born on 5 January 1846 (the eve of Epiphany) in the Galilean village of Hurfeish, later moved to I'billin, in the Ottoman Empire, to a family that originated in Damascus.
+Her father was Giries (George) Baouardy and her mother was Mariam Chahine.
 Mariam was their 13th child and first daughter, and none of her preceding brothers had survived infancy.
 She was born after the couple made a pilgrimage on foot to Bethlehem, some 70 miles away, out of desperation after the loss of their children.
 When they were later blessed with the birth of a daughter, they named her after the Virgin Mary, out of gratitude.
 She was joined by a new brother, Boulos, two years later.

 Baouardy was not yet three years old when her parents died from an illness in 1848, only a few days apart.
 The siblings were each taken in by relatives on different sides of her family living in other villages.
 She was taken by a paternal uncle who lived in the same village, and her brother went to live with a maternal aunt.
 The brother and sister would never see one another again.
 She was raised in a loving home in comfortable circumstances.
 As a child, she had a marked spirit of religious fervor, and at the age of five began to fast on Saturdays in honor of the Blessed Virgin.

 When Baouardy was eight, her uncle and his wife moved to Alexandria, Egypt to improve their situation.
 Five years later, in 1858, when she was aged 13, in keeping with tradition, she was engaged by her uncle to his wife's brother, who lived in Cairo.
 The night before the wedding, she had a religious experience in which she felt called not to marry but to offer her life to God.
 Upon being told this the following morning, her uncle flew into a rage and beat her severely.
 Despite this and the subsequent ill-treatment she began to experience from her uncle, she stayed firm in her decision.